 65. Defendant has been and now is directly infringing by, among other things, practicing all the steps of the '295 Patent and/or directing, controlling, and obtaining benefits from its subsidiaries, partners, distributors, and retailers practicing all the steps of the '295 Patent.
-Specifically, Defendant imports the Accused Products into the United States, operates a website that offers for sale the Accused Products (see, e.g., Exhibits A & B), has partnered with resellers to offer for sale and sell the Accused Products in the United States (see, e.g., Exhibits C & D), generates revenue from sales of the Accused Products to U.S. customers via said channels. (see id.); and has attended trade shows in the United States where it has demonstrated the Accused Products (see, e.g., Exhibit G).
+Specifically, Defendant imports the Accused Products into the United States; offers for sale and sells the Accused Products via its own online store (see Exhibits A & B), has partnered with resellers to offer for sale and sell the Accused Products in the United States (see, e.g., Exhibits C & D), and generates revenue from sales of the Accused Products to U.S. customers via such outlets (see id.).

 66. For instance, the Accused Products infringe claim 13 of the '295 Patent which teaches